DNWMNCR/JavaForSmallTeams/style/600_avoid_null.md

 Strategies to avoid null include :-

 * The null object pattern - when you have something you think is optional
-* The type safe null pattern (aka Option, Optional & Maybe) - when you need to express that an interface might not return something
+* The type-safe null pattern (aka Option, Optional & Maybe) - when you need to express that an interface might not return something
 * Design by contract

 ### The Null Object Pattern